elastikhq/elastik-statistics/README.md

 ## Usage

-Well, this is the fun part! **Rinvex Statistics** has no usage instructions, because it just works!
+Well, this is the fun part! **Elastik Statistics** has no usage instructions, because it just works!
 You install it and you are done!
 Seriously!!

 Anyway, as a recommended performance tweak go ahead and do the following (optionally):

 1. Publish config file via the following command:
     ```
-    php artisan rinvex:publish:statistics
+    php artisan elastik:publish:statistics
     ```

 2. Disable the "Statistics Crunching Lottery" from config file.

-3. Follow the default Laravel documentation about [Scheduled Tasks](https://laravel.com/docs/master/scheduling), then schedule both `\Rinvex\Statistics\Jobs\CrunchStatistics` and `\Rinvex\Statistics\Jobs\CleanStatisticsRequests` jobs at whatever intervals you see appropriate.
+3. Follow the default Laravel documentation about [Scheduled Tasks](https://laravel.com/docs/master/scheduling), then schedule both `\Elastik\Statistics\Jobs\CrunchStatistics` and `\Elastik\Statistics\Jobs\CleanStatisticsRequests` jobs at whatever intervals you see appropriate.

 4. Enjoy!

-> **Note:** **Rinvex Statistics** has a `\Rinvex\Statistics\Http\Middleware\TrackStatistics` middleware that attach itself automatically to the `web` middleware group, that's how it works out-of-the-box with zero configuration.
+> **Note:** **Elastik Statistics** has a `\Elastik\Statistics\Http\Middleware\TrackStatistics` middleware that attach itself automatically to the `web` middleware group, that's how it works out-of-the-box with zero configuration.

 ### Data retrieval